mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 **Katagiri Roshi:** [...]
 Yes it is.

 The practice of zazen is to make you forget all worldly affairs.
-That’s why in *Fukanzazengi*, Dogen Zenji [says], “Throw away all affairs.”
+That’s why in *Fukanzazengi*, Dōgen Zenji [says], “Throw away all affairs.”
 Even good and bad, right and wrong – anyway, sit down.
 This is the total picture of zazen; just like a tea ceremony.

 So the tea ceremony is... what would you say... the artistic expression of religion. *Not* the religious expression of art.
 Do you understand that difference?